-These Palestinians suffered from double marginalization, compared with Israel and with the rest of the Palestinians.
-The new state had no time or interest to take care of the "enemies" who remained in its boundaries; and when Israel realized that it had to deal with them sooner or later, its main goal was to prevent them from rejoining the external enemies.
-Therefore, the Arab areas and towns were subjugated for two decades to the martial law which imprisoned the people in their homes.
+The Palestinians who remained in Israel suffered from double marginalization, when compared to the rest of the Palestinians.
+The new state had no time or interest to take care of the “enemies” who remained in its boundaries.
+When Israel realized that it had to deal with them sooner or later, its main goal was to prevent them from rejoining its external enemies; thus, for two decades, the Arab areas and towns were subjugated to martial law, which imprisoned people in their homes.
 The Palestinian citizens of Israel were not allowed to leave their villages without the approval of the military governor of the region.
-On the other hand, these citizens remained on the margins compared with the rest of the Palestinians: those who spread in the different Arab countries and those who stayed on their lands under the control of Egypt and of king Abdullah in Gaza strip and the West Bank.
+They remained marginalized when compared to the Palestinians who were dispersed throughout the different Arab countries and to those who stayed on their lands in the Gaza Strip, under Egyptian control and in the West Bank, under King Abdallah and then King Hussein.

-Over the years, it became apparent that the stay of these Palestinians in Israel has largely contributed to the development of a new aspect of the Palestinian nationalism.
-The idealization of this choice has occurred coincidentally with the formation of the term "Baqaaʾ" (survival) and the more loaded concept of "Ṣumoud" which added to "Baqaaʾ" an active dimension, the political awareness of a nation and the preference to folks.
+Over the years, it became apparent that the Palestinians’ remaining in Israel largely contributed to the development of a new aspect of Palestinian nationalism.
+The idealization of this choice has occurred coincidentally with the formation of the term baqāʾ (survival) and the more loaded concept of ṣumūd, which added to the term baqāʾ an active dimension, the political awareness of a nation, and the preference to folks.

-There is no doubt that the Israeli Communist party, which replaced the traditional leadership of the Palestinian population over the years, played a major role in enhancing the motif of "Ṣumoud" among the Palestinian minority in Israel.
-The leadership of the Communist party was politically obliged to maneuver between two main axes which form the identity of the Palestinian minority in Israel: being an integral part of the Palestinian Arab people and becoming (or the struggle to become) part of Israeli civilian experience.
-The Ṣumoud was the formula that merged these two extremes in the Palestinian experience, with a leftist discourse reflecting the challenges faced by the Palestinian peasants who remained to fight the injustice practiced against them.
+There is no doubt that the Israeli Communist party, which replaced the traditional leadership of the Palestinian population over the years, played a major role in enhancing the motif of ṣumūd among the Palestinian minority in Israel.
+The leadership of the Communist party was politically obliged to maneuver between two main axes that formed the identity of the Palestinian minority in Israel: being an integral part of the Palestinian Arab people and becoming (or struggling to become) part of Israeli civilian experience. Ṣumūd was the formula that merged these two extremes within the Palestinian experience, with a leftist discourse reflecting the challenges faced by the Palestinian peasants who remained to fight the injustice practiced against them.

-The principle of Sumoud was not reflected only on the political platform of the Communist party, but also through Adab al-Muqawama fi Falasteen al-Muhtala (The Muqawama literature in the Occupied Palestine), as described by the exiled Palestinian author Ghassan Kanafani.
-Examples of the Muqawama literature are the poems of Tawfīq Zayyad, Samih al-Qasim and Mahmoud Darwish who immigrated in the seventies and joined the (PLO) or the stories of Emile Habibi.
+The principle of ṣumūd was reflected not only in the political platform of the Communist party but also in the Adab al-muqāwama fī Falasṭīn al-muḥtalla (The resistance literature in Occupied Palestine), as described by the exiled Palestinian author Ghassan Kanafani.
+Examples of this literature are the stories of Emile Habibi and the poems of Tawfiq Zayyad, Samih al-Qasim, and Mahmoud Darwish, the latter who immigrated in the seventies and joined the PLO.

 The beginning of this narrative was reflected in an incident that took place in Nazareth on Israel's tenth anniversary.
-On May 1, 1958 the Communist party activists clashed with the police and the security forces while the traditional leadership of the Palestinian population participated in Israel's tenth anniversary to "show the world that the Palestinians live happily and enjoy democracy in Israel."
-Tawfīq Kanaaneh, a communist activist who was sentenced to a four-year prison term for participating in this demonstration, wrote in his autobiography that the Communist party activists raised slogans which demanded end of the martial law and recognition of the rights of the Palestinian minority in Israel.
+On May 1, 1958, Communist party activists clashed with the police and the security forces, while the traditional leadership of the Palestinian population participated in Israel’s tenth anniversary to “show the world that the Palestinians live happily and enjoy democracy in Israel.”
+Tawfiq Kanaaneh, a Communist activist who was sentenced to a four-year prison term for participating in this demonstration, wrote in his autobiography that the Communist party activists employed slogans demanding the end of the martial law and recognition of the rights of the Palestinian minority in Israel.

-The active Ṣumoud reached its culmination on the "Land Day" which started as a general strike on March 30, 1976 to protest against the confiscation of lands belonging to Galilean citizens:
+The active act of ṣumūd reached its culmination on Land Day, which started as a general strike on March 30, 1976 to protest against the confiscation of lands belonging to Palestinians in the Galilee: